Aaron Hall (singer): Early life

 Aaron Robin Hall III was born in the Bronx, New York City, and raised in Brooklyn.
-He is of African-American and Puerto Rican descent.
-His father Aaron Hall II was a prominent New York pastor.
+His father Aaron Hall II was a recovering alcoholic, who was the manager for the group Guy.
 He is the second oldest son of the Hall family, along with prominent brothers as Damion Hall and minister Todd Hall.
 Hall explored his vocal talent and began singing in a Baptist church from an young age.
 A few years before Hall segued into his R&B career, his mother Johnella Romeo Hall was hit by a car on Christmas Eve and died.

 Hall developed a speech impediment as a child that would last into adulthood, causing him to struggle to pronounce his own name and restricting his ability to give interviews during his early career.
 Channeling all his energies into his love for dogs, he later became a dog trainer for his celebrity peers.

 Career

 1987–1992, 1999–2000: Guy

 Hall's talent encouraged by his friend, Timmy Gatling, who also worked alongside him in a store, Abraham & Straus in the 1980s.
 Gatling knew Teddy Riley through their early group called Kids at Work, which was managed by Gene Griffin.
 After Timmy's discovery, the three decided to form a group, Guy.
+The band appeared as themselves in the 1991 movie, New Jack City.

-In between Hall's traditional gospel voice and erratic singing brought up major comparisons to artists later being in the business.
+In between Hall's traditional Black gospel voice and erratic singing brought up major comparisons to artists later being in the business.
 Hall described his own voice as "running on inflections, heavy intonations and very little breathing".
-His vocal style and ability were influenced on other artists such R. Kelly, Darryl "Dezo" Adams and Joe.

 Following the breakup of Guy, Hall signed with Silas Records, a subsidiary label of MCA Records formed by Louil Silas Jr. Hall reunited with his brother and Teddy Riley as Guy for a reunion album, Guy III (2000).
 It features the modest hit, "Dancin'".
-The trio is still present on tours in later years.
+Hall appeared as a musical guest in the first season of the 1994 police crime drama, New York Undercover.

 Solo

 The Truth (1993)

 Hall began his solo career after his group Guy collapsed.
 In 1992, he worked with several producers from the Silas label on his debut album, The Truth.
 It included hits like "Don't Be Afraid", "Get a Little Freaky with Me", "Let's Make Love", and others.
 One of his biggest singles, "I Miss You", reached #2 on the R&B chart and later peaked at #14 on the Billboard Hot 100, becoming his biggest pop hit.
 In later years, he created hits for movie soundtracks and collaborated with other artists.

-Hall's hits include the #1 R&B single, "Don't Be Afraid".
-The original and remix of "Don't Be Afraid" was produced by Hank Shocklee from The Bomb Squad; Shocklee produced Public Enemy's music as well.